Diversity, Equity & Inclusion

 Museums are a vital part of how we tell the stories of who we are, who we’ve been, and how we will live together.
 They maintain our cultural heritage and teach us about all the ways we are different and the same.
 Reflecting the diversity of that heritage is a critical part of the Coos County Historical Society and The Coos History Museums’ work.
 We work towards highlighting diversity, equity, and inclusion as a key focus area in our strategic priorities and educational programming.
 Inclusion is how we move toward our equity goal, and diversity describes the breadth of our experiences and perspectives.

-The Society acknowledges the acute trauma and pain experienced by African American/Black people over the past weeks, months, and years and throughout our history as a country.
+The Society acknowledges the acute trauma and pain experienced by African American/Black people throughout our history as a country.
 We support local, state and national voices of peaceful protest and change.
 We promote taking time to reflect on the lynching of Alonzo Tucker in 1902, the impact of George Floyd’s murder at the hands of police, and how systems of oppression are impacting every Black person in Oregon and across America.
 We also acknowledge the even larger picture of oppression of all people of color, from the Native People who lived on this land before the white settlers, to the immigrants of all races who were brought to this area in the early 19th century.

 We encourage our citizens to learn more about state and local history regarding civil rights.
 The following books may be helpful in understanding regional civil rights issues: